oktadev/okta-blog/_source/_posts/2021-08-05-libsodium-encryption-go-python.md

 Go is a strongly typed language, so we have to create 32-byte arrays to store the keys.
 The `GetKeys()` function reads Bob's private key and Alice's public key for the files.
 They are converted from hexadecimal strings into byte arrays and copied into the fixed-length arrays.
 The `Decrypt` function reads the encrypted message into a byte array.
 The nonce needs to be separated from the encrypted message and copied into a 24-byte array.
 The `box.Open()` function performs the decryption and then prints the decrypted message.

-Run the application to see the poem Jabberwocky restored:
+Run the application to see the poem "Jabberwocky" restored:

 ```bash
 go run decrypt.go